 Central Park (New York City)

 It may seem odd to include New York City's Central Park on this list, but the 800-acre urban refuge is a wonderful place for a walk during the winter months.
-Since it is located right in the heart of Manhattan, you're less likely to get the trails and walkways to yourself, so don't go here expecting solitude.
-On the other hand, if you consider the ease of access and convenience it is tough to top this wonderful destination.
+Since it is located right in the heart of Manhattan, you're less likely to have any of the trails or walkways to yourself, so don't go here expecting solitude.
+On the other hand, if you consider the ease of access and the level of convenience, it is tough to top this wonderful location.
 The paved paths make for an easy trek and are usually well maintained even in the heart of winter.
 But if you're looking for something a little more wild, head to the Park's 90-acre North Woods where you'll find more traditional trails, and maybe even some seclusion.
 You'll be amazed at how the sounds of the city fade away as you wander through this area, all the while knowing that a hot cup of cocoa and a snack are just a few minutes away.